LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Evaluation

 \subsection{Ablation Study}

-In our research, we design a series of ablation experiments based on the concept of a contrast matrix, systematically evaluating the key components of our methods across three benchmarks of increasing difficulty: GSM8K, MATH500, and AIME2024.
-We incorporate three baseline methods as control groups: Zero-shot CoT, One-turn Self-Refine, and Major Voting with Random Repeated Sampling.
-By comparing the performance of our experimental groups with these baselines, we assess the necessity of adopting more sophisticated mechanisms.

-\textbf{Self-Refine based Search vs. CoT based Search:} In the GSM8K and MATH500 benchmarks, the Self-Refine method demonstrates significant advantages over Zero-shot CoT.
-Specifically, in the GSM8K task, Self-Refine achieves accuracy rates of 95.0\% and 96.1\% for 8 and 16 rollouts, respectively, substantially surpassing the 76.6\% achieved by CoT.
-In the MATH500 task, the difference is even more pronounced, with Self-Refine achieving accuracies of 69.0\% and 76.6\% for 8 and 16 rollouts, compared to CoT’s 46.2\%.

-\textbf{Self-Reward vs. PPRM:} Comparing the self-reward mechanism with PPRM, the latter exhibit particularly strong performance in the GSM8K benchmark.
-The SR-MCTS using PPRM achieves a high accuracy of 96.1\% with 16 rollouts, significantly better than the process and outcome self-reward approaches, which only reach 81.4\% and 70.7\%.
-PPRM, by considering both the process and performance comprehensively, more effectively motivates the model to explore optimal solutions, thereby significantly enhancing performance.
+As shown in Table \ref{tab:performance-breakdown}, we conduct ablation experiments to evaluate the key components of \texttt{LLaMA-Berry}, using the solved rate of problems~\citep{luo2024improvemathematicalreasoninglanguage} as a metric across benchmarks of increasing difficulty: GSM8K and AIME2024.
+Zero-shot CoT represents the base model’s greedy mathematical reasoning capabilities.
+SR-MCTS without PPRM refers to a basic version of our method that uses self-evaluation as the reward instead of PPRM and EBC.

+When comparing iterative Self-Refine with SR-MCTS, especially on the GSM8K dataset, the introduction of MCTS effectively mitigates the issue of solution degradation into suboptimal results caused by flawed critiques in iterative methods.
+With rollouts of 8 and 16, SR-MCTS improves the solved rate of problems by 3.1\% and 3.2\%, respectively.
+Furthermore, in comparing SR-MCTS without PPRM and SR-MCTS with PPRM, PPRM further boosts the solved rate of problems on the relatively easier GSM8K dataset.
+With rollouts of 8 and 16, the solved rate of problems is elevated by 13\% and 14.7\%, respectively.

-These findings underscore the efficacy of combining the Self-Refine method with PPRM when addressing complex problems.
-Lastly, the contrast between self-reward mechanisms and PPRM emphasizes the importance of designing reward mechanisms that consider both process and outcome comprehensively.
+Notably, on the more challenging AIME2024 dataset, both iterative Self-Refine and SR-MCTS without PPRM demonstrate limited search efficiency.
+However, SR-MCTS with PPRM can significantly improve the solved rate of problems from 6.7\% (2/30) to 16.7\% (5/30) and 26.7\% (8/30) with rollouts of 8 and 16, respectively.
+The results underscore the efficacy of combining the Self-Refine method with PPRM when addressing complex problems.
+The contrast between self-reward and PPRM underscores the importance of designing reward mechanisms that can more effectively guide the search process.
 PPRM provides a more holistic incentive to the model, thus fostering more effective problem-solving strategies.